bwhitman/wellpump/README.md

 We have a well, and during a retrofit to a whole-home backup battery, I wanted to know how much power the well was taking.

 The well has a controller with a screen but would only show instantaneous watts, and you had to be looking at the controller.
-I wanted to measure KW/h over time periods to size a battery setup.
+I wanted to measure kWh over time periods to size a battery setup.

 The [well controller has a RS485 connection](https://www.pentair.com/content/dam/extranet/web/nam/pentek/manuals/pn957-pentek-intellidrive-pid-iom.pdf
 ).
 I hadn't ever done anything with RS485 so I tried to wire up something to log the power use at intervals.
 It was harder than I thought it would be, so I'm writing down my work here, to save the trouble of someone else in my same boat one day!